sanjay123455342/CODSOFT/README.md

 **Key Benefits:**
 * Understanding Survival Factors: Identifying factors that influenced survival rates on the Titanic.
-* Predictive Modelling: Creating a model to predict the likelihood of survival for hypothetical passengers.
+* Predictive Modeling: Creating a model to predict the likelihood of survival for hypothetical passengers.
 * Data-Driven Insights: Gaining insights into the disaster through data analysis.

 ### Iris Flower Classification